 Also known as: Cholecystitis - acute

-- Be sharp, cramping, or dull
+- Sharp, cramping, or dull pain

-- Spread to the back or below the right shoulder blade
+- Pain that spreads to your back or below your right shoulder blade

 - Clay-colored stools